 L Lawliet is always something of an enigma.
 In this surprisingly insightful speech, he tells the children of Wammy's House something deeply personal about himself:

-There are many types of monsters that scare me: monsters who cause trouble without showing themselves, monsters who abduct children, monsters who devour dreams, monsters who suck blood... and then, monsters who tell nothing but lies.
-Lying monsters are a real nuisance: they are much more cunning than others.
+There are many types of monsters that scare me: monsters who cause trouble without showing themselves, monsters who [take] children, monsters who devour dreams, monsters who suck blood... and then, monsters who tell nothing but lies.
+Lying monsters are a real nuisance: They are much more cunning than others.